isomerpages/moe-peicaisec/_sec-one-registration-2023/Frequently Asked Questions.md

 <tbody>
 <tr>
 <td style="width: 5%;">Q4.</td>
-<td style="width: 95%;">Is it compulsory for all students and parents to attend the CCA Orientation?</td>
+<td style="width: 95%;">Which is the CCA day in Peicai?</td>
 </tr>
 <tr>
 <td style="width: 5%;">A4.</td>
-<td style="width: 95%;">It is only compulsory for all Sec 1 students.
-However, parents are strongly encouraged to attend in order to understand the LEAPS system better.</td>
+<td style="width: 95%;">There is no fixed CCA day in Peicai.
+All CCAs are scheduled on different days so as to facilitate venues constraints.</td>
 </tr>
 </tbody>
 </table>